If

 was what this correlates with:

-longer rings correlate with things like
+longer rings correlate with traits like

 risk-taking, athletic ability, and affinity for math/science, whereas